code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

 # General Project Setup

 Tools used:
-* Apache CXF 3.1
+* Apache CXF 3.2
 * Spring Boot 1.5
 * Maven 3.5

 The below code is organized in such a way that you can choose to only run the [client]({{ site.url }}/apache-cxf-spring-boot-soap-web-service-client-server-example.html#creating-the-cxf-client-consumer) (consumer) or [endpoint]({{ site.url }}/apache-cxf-spring-boot-soap-web-service-client-server-example.html#creating-the-cxf-endpoint-provider) (provider) part.
-In the example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.
+In the example, we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

 For this example, we will start from an existing WSDL file (contract-first) which is shown below.
 The content represents a SOAP service in which a person is sent as input and a greeting is received as a response.